Why is Apichatpong Weerasethakul famous?

 There’s no tinge of doubt that Apichatpong Weerasethakul is one of the most prolific contemporary Thai artists of our time.
 He’s the main feature in Tokyo’s boutique art gallery, the SCAI the Bathhouse.
 Apichatpong’s very popular works like Blissfully Yours (2002), Tropical Malady (2003), Power Boy (2009), Uncle Boonmee Who Can Recall His Past Lives (2009), the Fireworks (2015), and The Serenity of Madness (2016) catapulted him into limelight in the global art stage.

 The Importance of Telepathy is his 2012 sculpture for documenta 12 which he worked on in collaboration with his fellow colleague Chai Siris.
 The public art exhibit was on display in the Orangerie garden in Kassel.
-Sitting idly at the lush garden, the sculpture is crafted out of ceramic and drabbed in dazzlingly white cloth cloaks to resemble the mythical creature of the shadows.
-It’s immersed in what looks like an ethereal glow and covered to reveal only a scary face, giving it a believable ghostly appearance.
-There are also the hammocks and the wind chimes strapped on the trees around the garden.
+Sitting idly in the lush garden, the sculpture is crafted out of ceramic and drabbed in dazzlingly white cloth cloaks to resemble the mythical creature of the shadows.
+It’s immersed in what looks like an ethereal glow, covered to reveal only a scary face, giving it a believable ghostly appearance.
+There are also the hammocks and the wind chimes strapped to the trees around the garden.
 Together, the large sculpture brings to mind Phi Boon, a popular ghost in Thai folklore and literature.
+Hiding behind the mask of Phi Boon is Sakda Kaewbuadee1, a Thai actor who has acted in various cinematic installations as an astronaut, a monk, and a tiger.
+The sculpture was first exhibited in Kassel, Germany.

 The story behind the sculpture